Manuel Gutiérrez Mellado: Military career

 In 1941, after graduating from the General Staff School, he was appointed to the Ministry of the Army intelligence services.
 During World War II, having been promoted to major, he became responsible for the classification and final destination of the thousands of people that crossed the Pyrenees escaping from Nazi terror.

-In 1945, Gutiérrez Mellado was assigned to the Information Section of the High General Staff and travelled to Belgium, France and Switzerland to acquire information about attitudes and activities of republican exiles.
+In 1945, Gutiérrez Mellado was assigned to the Information Section of the High General Staff and travelled to Belgium, France and Switzerland to acquire information about the attitudes and activities of republican exiles.

-Furthermore, from 1953 to 1955, due to the pacts subscribed by Franco with the US Government, he acted as liaison officer between the Ministry of Foreign Affairs and the Military Assistance Advisory Group (MAAG), responsible for building the bases and facilities for US Armed Forces on Spanish soil.
+Furthermore, from 1953 to 1955, due to the pacts subscribed by Franco with the US government, he acted as liaison officer between the Ministry of Foreign Affairs and the Military Assistance Advisory Group (MAAG), responsible for building the bases and facilities for the US Armed Forces on Spanish soil.

-In 1956, close his promotion to lieutenant colonel and forced by the meager pay offered to the military at the time, he decided to quit the Army temporarily.
+In 1956, close to his promotion to lieutenant colonel and forced by the meager pay offered to the military at the time, he decided to quit the Army temporarily.
 He then went to work as a commercial manager for seven years within various companies.
-Around this time, approximately two thirds of the military officers based in Spain's largest cities were involved in the practice of moonlighting.
-However, only a few of them made the drastic decision to leave the Army, as Gutiérrez Mellado did, considering it unethical to hold two different jobs at the same time and led to the detriment of his military commitment.
+Around this time, approximately two-thirds of the military officers based in Spain's largest cities were involved in the practice of moonlighting.
+However, only a few of them made the drastic decision to leave the Army, as Gutiérrez Mellado did, considering it unethical to hold two different jobs at the same time, to the detriment of his military commitment.

 In 1963 he returned to active duty as an instructor of the University Militia, which was aimed to train reserve officers and sergeants.
 Two years later, in 1965, he was promoted to colonel and assigned to the Operations Section of the Army Central Staff.
 Due to his fluency in English and French he was sent as an observer to several NATO maneuvers, which alerted him to the poor operational capacities of the highly overstaffed, late Francoist Spanish Armed Forces.

-In 1967 Gutiérrez Mellado was assigned to be Commander in Chief of the 13th Field Artillery Regiment, based at Getafe, just outside Madrid; and on April 13, 1970, was promoted to brigadier general.
+In 1967 Gutiérrez Mellado was assigned to be Commander in Chief of the 13th Field Artillery Regiment, based at Getafe, just outside Madrid; on April 13, 1970, he was promoted to brigadier general.
 For little more than a year he served as a professor at the High Center for National Defense Studies (CESEDEN), then directed by lieutenant general Manuel Díez-Alegría.